 Topical Resveratrol and Resveratrol Creams

 If you have looked around at anti-aging skincare products, you might have noticed resveratrol as a popular ingredient in some creams and oils.
-Resveratrol has shown promise for promoting skin health and researchers say the antioxidant properties of resveratrol may help protect skin from photo-aging and oxidative stress.2 Many anti-aging creams with resveratrol also contain other ingredients that may support skin health, like aloe, vitamin A, vitamin E, cocoa butter and even CoQ10.
+Resveratrol has shown potential for promoting skin health and researchers say the antioxidant properties of resveratrol may help protect skin from photo-aging and oxidative stress.2 Many anti-aging creams with resveratrol also contain other ingredients that may support skin health, like aloe, vitamin A, vitamin E, cocoa butter and even CoQ10.
 Check out Swanson Health’s Resveratrol Wrinkle Cream with Hyaluronic Acid and Andalou Natural’s Age Defying Resveratrol Q10 Night Repair Cream.

 - Swanson Ultra Resveratrol 100 Supplement - 100 mg resveratrol from Polygonum cuspidatum